clojure/clojure/README.txt

-The user contributions library, clojure.contrib, is a collection of namespaces each of which implements features that we believe may be useful to a large part of the clojure community.
+The user contributions library, clojure.contrib, is a collection of namespaces each of which implements features that we believe may be useful to a large part of the Clojure community.

 Clojure-contrib is open source under the Eclipse Public License and is copyrighted by Rich Hickey and the various contributors.